junxit/us-congress-code/title-10/chapter-24/sec-492b.md

 - **(a)** *In General.—* On or about May 1 and November 1 of each year, the officials specified in subsection (b) shall provide to the Committees on Armed Services of the Senate and the House of Representatives a briefing on matters relating to nuclear weapons policies, operations, technology development, and other similar topics as requested by such committees.
 - **(b)** *Officials Specified.—* The officials specified in this subsection are the following:
   - **(1)** The Assistant Secretary of Defense for Acquisition.
-  - **(2)** The Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs.
+  - **(2)** The Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs.
   - **(3)** The Assistant Secretary of Defense for Space Policy.
   - **(4)** The Deputy Administrator for Defense Programs of the National Nuclear Security Administration.
   - **(5)** The Director for Strategy, Plans, and Policy of the Joint Staff.